danneu/bulletin/README.md

 - Flood protection
 - Users should only be able to  edit their posts for a certain duration
 - Find java/clj markdown lib that's compatible enough with markdown.js that also escapes user html like markdown.js does.
 So far no good.
+- For now I'm disabling buttons that the current user is unauthorized to use so that I can quickly reason about my progress and the look/feel.
+But I will eventually avoid rendering the buttons completely instead of just greying them out.
+- I'm used to using Hiccup for templating which makes it trivial to share my cancan.clj between routes and templates.
+However, this is my first time using Selmer and so far my approach of shoehorning `can-*-?` keys into random objects has been ugly and feels so ad-hoc.
+- I really need to document things like what `*current-user*` actually looks like.
+What kind of things can get assoc'd to it.
+Etc.

 And much much more...